-Heatropolis will develop a first-of-its-kind commercial and technical solution to create a smarter, more flexible electricity and heat network.
-Using flexibility, connections arrangements, thermal storage, and smart controls the project will deliver electricity load reduction to reduce costly network upgrades, improve network planning and support a cost-efficient transition to Net Zero.
+Heatropolis is pioneering a first-of-its-kind commercial and technical solution to create a smarter, more flexible electricity and heat network.
+By combining flexibility services, innovative connection arrangements, thermal storage and smart controls, the project aims to reduce electricity demand at peak times — helping to avoid unnecessary network upgrades.

 What is the project about?